-We will take a journey to the Operations Division to read about what the ICT team is up to, the tremendous work done by the Measurement, Evaluation, and Learning team in and two years into our Strategic Plan, and I see a bright future for the Center.
+It has been six years at the helm of this amazing organization and two years into our Strategic Plan, and I see a bright future for the Center.
 A future where everyone at the Center thrives and takes great pride in their work.
 With such talent and a clear, bold strategy, there is no limit to the success we can achieve - which can only be a good thing for the African continent.